MargauxLefebvre/P.falciparum_americas/creating_data_set/README.md

 All the data are available here:

-The language used are mainly bash and R.
+The languages used are mainly bash and R.

 The main filters and steps to create the dataset are described here :
 ![Filtration and dataset creation steps](./filters_image.jpg)